Information on nominating yourself or a colleague for panel service.

 Panel service requires a 15-30 hour commitment, depending on number of applications per panel.
 A modest honorarium is provided.

 BAC solicits panelist nominations from the Brooklyn arts community on an ongoing basis.
-If you would like to nominate yourself, or another community leader or arts professional whom you believe would be a valuable addition to a BAC panel, please complete the panelist nomination form below.
+If you would like to nominate yourself, or another community leader or arts professional whom you believe would be a valuable addition to a BAC panel, please check back in September 2019 for the 2020 Panelist Nomination Form.